daria-kotova/master-thesis/data/interviews/experiments/dasha.md

 _On planning process_

 Tha hardest thing was to come up with the idea of what to run.
 I am not a very creative person and do not have much imagination.
 It was hard.
 I first opened Strava from my ccomputer, looked at what other people run, got shocked.
 Then I tried to draw using the website you had sent me.
-But it drew something weird, I tried a star and it gave me some sribbles.
+But it drew something weird, I tried a star and it gave me some scribbles.
 So, I decided just to look at the map.
 At first I had ideas, but I couldn't find anything from them in the map and so I just studied the map.

 _On the run itself_